yomarguti/codestream/vs/src/README.dev.md

 Under the hood this calls `Bump-Version.ps1` and `Build.ps1`.
 These can be run separately if necessary

-By default `Release.ps1` will bump the Minor version of the package (versions live in three spots: manifest, AssemblyInfo, SolutionInfo).
+By default `Release.ps1` will bump the Minor version of the package (the version lives in three spots: manifest, AssemblyInfo, SolutionInfo).

 `Build.ps1` will restore, build, unit test, and generate all output in \build\artifacts\\{Platform}\\{Configuration}.
 The resulting extension artifact in that directory is called `codestream-vs.vsix`

-### Build
+### Build (local)

 1. From a terminal, where you have cloned the `codestream-lsp-agent` repository, execute the following command to re-build the agent from scratch: